 Arlington’s first-ever commissioned art installation is part eerie sanctuary and part Star Wars landscape.
-Artist Nancy Holt completed this installation in 1984, where cement spheres larger than cars and mammoth black poles are meant to create the feeling of walking among fallen stars.
-For those who live in Arlington, the park can provide a moment of respite to slow down and walk slowly among the massive spheres, and once a year on August 1, the community gathers to observe the perfect alignment of the sun and resulting shadows as originally designed by Holt.
+Artist Nancy Holt completed this installation in 1984.
+Holt designed the massive cement spheres and mammoth black poles to create the feeling of walking among fallen stars.
+For those who live in Arlington, the park can provide a moment of respite to slow down and walk slowly among the massive spheres.
+Once a year on August 1, the community gathers to observe the perfect alignment of the sun and resulting shadows as originally designed by Holt.

 To explore a different side of national happenings, pay a visit to the museum housed in the DEA headquarters.
-With a collection of drug paraphernalia and information about addiction going as far back as the opium trade in the 1800s, you’ll get a fascinating view of how the government has approached the “war on drugs” throughout history.
+Here you’ll find a collection of drug paraphernalia and information about addiction going as far back as the opium trade in the 1800s.
+It tells a fascinating story of how the government has approached the “war on drugs” throughout history.
 You’ll see photos of celebrities and athletes that have died of overdoses, disguises used by undercover agents, and all sorts of other stuff you didn’t know would be related to the drug trade.
 You might want to visit Dark Star Park after this one…